M.S. STUDENTS

 Mumbai, India

-Prior Experience: Meher gained experience in the field of conservation by working with various dolphin research organizations and getting involved with sea turtle migration and genetics research at the Florida Fish and Wildlife Research Institute.
-She has assisted with marine animal rescues and worked in conservation education.
+Prior Experience: Meher gained experience in the field of conservation by working with various dolphin research projects and researching sea turtle migration and genetics at the Florida Fish and Wildlife Research Institute.
+She has assisted with marine animal rescues and worked in conservation education, as well as recording the biodiversity of Tampa Bay for long-term monitoring and conservation.
+Her career goal is to help shape conservation policy and mitigation measures to protect marine mammals from anthropogenic influence.

 Faculty Advisors: